vigetlabs/microcosm/docs/api/presenter.md

 ```

 Views are passed the `send` method on a Presenter.
 This provides the
-exact same behavior as `withAction`:
+exact same behavior as `withSend`:

 ```javascript
 function Button ({ send }) {